Using computational fluid dynamics simulation to preserve lives and assets

 Founded in 1975, WWC is the world’s leading provider of onshore and offshore well control emergency response, pressure control, relief well planning, engineering and training services.
 If a well blowout occurs, WWC is called to the rescue.
 Workers intervene equipped with metal hard hats, fireproof overalls and engineering simulation models!
 Taking an engineering approach to well control has always been at the heart of the WWC ideology.

 Safety is a major concern for the oil and gas industry.
 At every step of the oil and gas supply chain, it remains essential to safeguard lives, protect the costly assets in and around the wellbore and preserve the environment.
 WWC engineers rely on the advanced computational fluid dynamics (CFD) technology of Simcenter™ STAR-CCM+™ software to understand and predict phenomena such as fire propagation, heat radiation or gas dispersion.
-Simcenter STAR-CCM+ is a part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+Simcenter STAR-CCM+ is a part of the Siemens Xcelerator business platform of software, hardware and services.